-Studies reported a median turnover rate of 67% for part-time employees in the retail sector - and that was for a non-pandemic year!
+Studies reported a median turnover rate of 67% for part-time employees in the retail sector - which was not even during a pandemic year!

 2. Your policies or procedures are antiquated.
 No refunds, no exchanges, everyone works every weekend – all these stupid policies cause friction for good employees...and your customers.
 Examine your retail store and employee manuals and policies, and throw out those that are still rooted in the '50s.

 3. Your training is minimal.
 Just because an employee has previous experience does not mean they will understand what makes your store different.
-You have to tell them explicitly what you are trying to do with your customers and how it is different from every other retailer on your block.
+You have to tell them explicitly what you are trying to do with your customers and how it differs from every other retailer on your block.
 Show them, don't just tell them what success looks like.

 4. Your employees are thrown into the job and not even introduced to the crew.
-Millennial employees don’t have the skill set to pro-actively meet other employees.
-You have to make an ongoing effort to bring people together, as part of your company culture.
+Millennial employees don’t always have the skill set to proactively meet other employees.
+You must continue to bring people together as part of your company culture.

 5. You don’t encourage employees to think, only to do.
 The younger workforce has an innately positive outlook.
 When they are forced to stock those shelves, price that merchandise, etc., this particular employee experience provides plenty of time to complain about how much their job sucks.

 6. You make every day the same.
 When every day is the same, employees get bored.
 Yes, customers can keep them interested, but we’re talking about the job itself.
 Many times we look at some employees as too valuable where they are.
 Mix it up for employees who have been with you for a while; give them new duties, training, responsibilities, etc., and keep the employee engagement level high.

 7. You hire the wrong people.
 Just because you’re tired of interviewing, you can’t just hire any job seekers because they say what you want to believe.
 You need to see if they can talk to people, not just say they can.